matthew-scherf/substrate/README.md

 $c_{\text{grounding}} = 57$ bits from calculable geometric invariants.
 Similarly, the fermion generation count $n_{\text{gen}} = 3$ follows deductively from the manifold's Euler characteristic via the Atiyah–Singer index theorem.
 The entire system is mechanized in the Lean 4 theorem prover, providing machine-checked internal consistency of definitions and theorems.
-We do not claim a complete unification of existing physical theories, but offer a logically precise scaffold on which such hypotheses can be formulated, compared, and tested against experiment.

 $$\text{energy\_of}(e) = E_{\text{Planck}} \cdot K(e)$$